John-6670/SimpleSocialApp/README.md

     - Test showing a user profile.
     - Test showing a user profile when unauthenticated.
     - Test showing a user that does not exist.

+#### Posts:
+- **Posts:**
+    - Test retrieving all posts.
+    - Test creating a new post.
+    - Test updating a post.
+    - Test deleting a post.
+    - Test searching for posts.
+    - Test creating a post when unauthenticated.
+    - Test updating a post when not the author.

+- **Comments:**
+    - Test retrieving all comments for a specific post.
+    - Test creating a new comment on a post.
+    - Test updating a comment.
+    - Test deleting a comment.
+    - Test searching for comments within a specific post.
+    - Test creating a comment when unauthenticated.
+    - Test updating a comment when not the author.

+- **Likes:**
+    - Test liking a post.
+    - Test unliking a post.
+    - Test liking a comment.
+    - Test unliking a comment.
+    - Test liking a post when unauthenticated.
+    - Test unliking a post when unauthenticated.
+    - Test liking a comment when unauthenticated.
+    - Test unliking a comment when unauthenticated.

 To run the tests, use the following command: